A free boundary problem for the mean-field limit of diffusing particles with nonlinear boundary reactivity: Free boundary problem in the mean-field limit

 \subsection{The interacting particle system}

 We first specify the filtered probability spaces on which we shall be working.
 We take as given a probability space $(\Omega, \Prob , \mathcal{F})$ that supports the random inputs we introduce below, for all $n\geq 1$.
-Following \cite{fausti_soj_22}, we then introduce the filtrations $(\mathcal{F}_t^n)_{t\geq 0}$ defined by